 Vented Lead Acid batteries are most commonly used in central office applications or sites with a high capacity demand and a large allowable space for the battery system.
 300-4000 Ah per battery equating to up to 8,000 Watts per cell.
 Flooded cells provide a much longer lifespan than their equivalent VRLA batteries but also require more maintenance than their VRLA counterparts.

-12 Volt VRLA batteries are the optimum choice for small telecom sites or sites with a minimum allowable footprint for the back-up battery system.
-These types of batteries are convenient for systems requiring small upgrades in reserve capacity at around 100-200 amp-hours per string (at 48V).
-Power capacity can range from 31 to 190 amp-hours per battery.
-A single battery rack consisting of five strings can have over 45,000 Watts of reserve power for a -48 Volt configuration.
-These batteries can also be easily configured into a 24 Volt configuration.
+12 Volt VRLA batteries are the optimum choice for sites with a minimum allowable footprint for the back-up system.
+These types of batteries are convenient for systems requiring small upgrades in reserve capacity between 30 & 400 amp-hours.
+Power capacity can range from 31 to 210 amp-hours per battery.
+A single battery rack consisting of five strings can provide 45,000 Watts of reserve power.
+These batteries can also be easily configured into a 12, 24, 40, or 120 Volt DC configuration.